dmfrodrigues/feup-plog-tp1/README.md

 #### Intermediate state <!-- omit in toc -->
 When both players still have valid moves.

-Example of an intermediate state in PROLOG:
+Example of an intermediate state in Prolog:
 ```prolog
 gamestate(
     [ % Board